FAQs

 Responsibility of Homeowners or Landlords:

-• Larger home maintenance tasks like gutter cleaning, pressure washing, or roof cleaning are often seen as part of general property upkeep, which is the responsibility of the homeowner, landlord, or body corporate.
+• Larger home maintenance tasks like gutter cleaning, painting, solar panel cleaning, tree lopping, fencing installation and repairs, landscaping, concreting, roof repairs, electrical works, pressure washing, roof cleaning etc are often seen as part of general property upkeep, which is the responsibility of the homeowner, landlord, or body corporate.

 • The NDIS focuses on supporting participants with their disability-related needs, not on general property maintenance that would apply regardless of whether a person has a disability.